cse110-sp23-group5/cse110-sp23-group5/specs/magic8ball/magic8ball.md

 The loadresponses() function loads the responses from the json file into the responses array.
 It takes in a string that represents the character to be loaded.
 The getAnswer() function chooses a random response from the responses array for the loaded character and changes the internal html of the answer element to contain the answer.
 It plays audio and clears the screen before changing the response.
+It also replies with "Please ask a question" if no question is asked.

 # responses.json
 This is a json that contains the responses the 8 ball can give for each character.